opf/openproject/docs/getting-started/gantt-chart-introduction/README.md

 In this document you will get a first introduction to the Gantt charts in OpenProject, i.e. to create and manage a project plan.

 <div class="glossary">
-**Gantt charts** in OpenProject are definded as a type of bar chart that shows all the tasks constituting a project.
+**Gantt charts** in OpenProject are defined as a type of bar chart that shows all the tasks constituting a project.
 Tasks are listed vertically, with the horizontal axis marking time.
 The lengths of task bars are to scale with tasks’ durations.
 </div>

 To find out more about the functionalities for Gantt charts, please visit our [user guide for Gantt charts](../../user-guide/#gantt-chart).